 Organic, fair trade, and deliciously smooth, Mount Hagen could top a myriad of coffee categories, which is exactly why we chose it as our best overall brew.
 (Spoiler: this isn’t its last appearance on the list.)

-Mount Hagen has been sourcing its coffee beans in the lush mountains of Papua New Guinea since 1986 and, over the past three decades, the company has perfected the instant blend.
-The reviews for Mount Hagen’s Organic Freeze-Dried Instant Coffee are overwhelmingly positive, with the majority of drinkers giving it five stars.
+Mount Hagen has been sourcing its coffee beans in the lush mountains of Papua New Guinea since 1986 and, over the past three decades, the company has specialized in the instant blend.
+The reviews for Mount Hagen’s Organic Freeze-Dried Instant Coffee are overwhelmingly positive, with the majority of customers giving it five stars.
 Praise ranges from the product’s reasonable price to its travel convenience to its full-bodied taste.

 One 3.53-ounce jar yields approximately 60 cups.
 Simply stir a teaspoon of coffee grounds with a cup of boiling water and you’ll have ready-to-go joe that many say is even better than the real thing.